ValdemarGr/mezel/README.md

 The Mezel aspect will be on the path `@mezel//aspects:aspect.bzl`.

 Now we need a bsp config and the actual bsp server binary.
-The mezel archive ships with a rule that fetches the bsp server binary and another that generates the bsp config.
+The mezel archive ships with a rule that generates a bsp config.

 Here is an example of a bsp config for mezel:
 ```json